List of Shameless (American TV series) characters: Carl Gallagher

 In season 6, he leaves juvie and immerses himself into gang culture.
 He begins selling firearms with his friend Nick.
 After someone steals his bike, Nick murders the kid and gets arrested.
-Carl is traumatized by this and decides to give up his criminal ways.
+Carl is traumatized by this and decides to give up his criminal ways, starting with using the money he earned from dealing drugs and guns to help Fiona buy back the house when they get evicted.
 However, he is pistol whipped and threatened by his superiors when he refuses to do a drug run.
 Frank fills in for him but it is Sean who helps Carl get out of the drug business and gets him a job at Patsy's.
 Carl enters into a relationship with Dominique and loses his virginity to her.
 He later decides to be a cop after spending the day with her father.
+At the end of the season, he helps throw Frank off the bridge following Fiona's aborted wedding.

-In season 7, he learns that Dominique cheated on him when he tests negative for an STD she contracted, causing the two to break up.
+In season 7, he learns that Frank survived and cut ties with him.
+Later on, Dominique cheated on him when he tests negative for an STD she contracted, causing the two to break up.
 He eventually enrolls in military school with the help of Dominique's father.
+By the end, he came back for his mother's abrupt death and made amends with his father, while making a tribute to Monica.

 During Season 8, Carl becomes much more responsible and mature thanks to his time in military school.
 He also begins a makeshift detox business in the family's basement, where he meets Kassidi, an impulsive, unpredictable rich girl who ran away from home.
 The two begin dating, and eventually marry.
 Eventually, Kassidi's clingy behavior becomes too much and Carl leaves her and returns to military school.